fabferri/az-pattern/101-vpn-juniper-srx/README.md

    ms.author="fabferri" />
 #  Site-to-site VPN between two Juniper vSRX in Azure

-The article reports the powrrshell, ARM templates and configuration file to create a site-to-site VPN between two Azure Virtual Networks (VNets).
+The article reports the powershell, ARM templates and configuration file to create a site-to-site VPN between two Azure Virtual Networks (VNets).
 The network diagram is reported below.

 [![1]][1]